 The centers of economic activity and employment play an important role in transportation activity for the SNHPC region.
 The influence of historical industrialization along the Merrimack River, trade and tourism activity along the seacoast, and labor specialization associated with the Greater Boston area all affect the existing movement of goods and people.
 As the historical center of industry, Manchester is home to approximately half of all jobs in the region.
-Figure 5 illustrates the importance of Manchester and the adjacent municipalities as areas of employment concentration.
+Figure 5 illustrates the importance of Manchester, and the adjacent municipalities, as a center of employment.